goinvo/COVID-19-home-care-guidelines/src/pages/index.md

     **translation**, or **request** a translation at
     [coronavirus@goinvo.com](mailto:coronavirus@goinvo.com).
 inProgress:
-  - French (translation by Alexandre Sitbon)
+  - None at the moment
 requested:
-  - None yet
+  - None at the moment
 contributors:
   - John Wilbanks
   - Colleen Tang Poy